stephen-pilli/blank-app/Information_Sheet.md

 &#x20;   **10.
 How will I find out what happens with this project?**

 To stay informed about the progress of this project, please maintain communication with the principal investigator, Dr. Vivek Nallur.
 It is anticipated that certain outcomes of the research will be disseminated through publications, and you can contact Dr. Nallur to receive notifications regarding these developments.
 It is assured that any publications resulting from this study will exclusively employ anonymized data, ensuring the confidentiality of all participants.
-A concise overview of the research findings will be accessible on Dr. Vivek's research website at [https://viveknallur.github.io.](https://viveknallur.github.io.)